 Rethinking the Symptoms of Autism in Girls

 According to the available data, boys with autism significantly outnumber girls diagnosed with the disorder.
 It was earlier thought that this was due to the lower incidence of autism in girls.
-However, studies in recent times have suggested that autism may go undetected in several girls due to the absence of overt symptoms.
+However, studies in recent times have suggested that the disorder may go undetected because symptoms of autism in girls may not be so apparent.

 This is problematic because it deprives girls of the opportunity to benefit from early intervention and support from autism therapy methods.
 Even worse is the fact that girls can often get misdiagnosed with other conditions.
 Hence they could be subject to therapy protocols that may just not work for them, leading to great frustration for the child as well as caregivers.

-There are primarily three reasons why parents and doctors fail to notice symptoms of autism in girls, which are:
+There are primarily three reasons why parents and doctors fail to notice symptoms in girls, which are:

 - Looking for telltale signs of autism by using the same diagnostic criteria as boys.
-However, the symptoms of autism present themselves differently in boys and girls.
+However, the symptoms may present themselves differently in boys and girls.

 - Girls are brought up to be better at masking their difficulties.
 They can go about their lives showing little indication of their struggles in socializing.